syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 Grid grid = new Grid();
 bottomSheet.BottomSheetContent = grid;
 Content = bottomSheet;
-bottomSheet.Show();

 {% endhighlight %}
 {% endtabs %}

 ## Background
-The `Background` property allows you to add Background color to the Bottom sheet.
+The `Background` property allows you to customize the appearance of the `BottomSheet` by setting its background color.

 {% tabs %}
 {% highlight xaml %}